 After joining the Pirate Studios team in Toronto, Ontario as an Audio Engineer in 2011, Ian has worked on commercial campaigns for clients ranging from automotive companies such as Volvo, Mazda and Audi to public service creative including Until The Last Child, The Canadian Cancer Society and Kids Up Front.
 Ian has also been involved with sound design for television productions such as Wild Things With Dominic Monaghan, Fear Thy Neighbor and Daily Planet.
 He is an active composer and mix engineer, who currently works with established and emerging music acts in the Toronto area.

 Kira May is an experimental vocal loop artist and visual artist from Toronto, Ontario.
 Her work uses the textural and emotive possibilities of the voice to explore the complex relationship between the spirit and body.
 Since the release of her debut EP Health in 2014, Kira has received recognition from the Ontario Arts Council and FACTOR in support of her work, and composed the theme song for the CBC radio series Stripped.
-She is currently recording her first full-length album.
+Her song “Never Broke A Bone” off of her debut EP Health is used in the film Sugar Cube to haunting effect and serves as the only spoken words in the entire film.